This page covers the characters who join during Lyn's Tale and make up Lyndis's Legion.

 - Mutually Exclusive Party Members: In the main story, you either get him or Geitz, depending on which version of Four Fanged Offense you get.

-- Offscreen Moment of Awesome: The aforementioned slaughter of the Taliver Bandits.
+- Offscreen Moment of Awesome: He singlehandedly destroyed the Taliver clan during the timeskip.

 - Recurring Element: Your first armored knight; in Wallace's case, he's the last to join in Lyn's story as opposed to being with you from the start, and unless you're playing on Hard mode, you're forced to promote him.